 HAP is an organization serving the Hispanic immigrant population in six communities in Western Colorado.
 HAP envisions Western Colorado communities where cultural diversity is recognized and Hispanic immigrants have opportunities to contribute as integral members through active civic participation.

 Plan to join us for HAP’s Anniversary Celebration on Saturday, September 13 in Grand Junction, when we will present the 2014 John Kiernan Awards!
 Every year, the Hispanic Affairs Project recognizes outstanding individuals and organizations, and we are happy to honor Imelda Mulholland, Amy Gutierrez and Child and Migrant Services of Palisade this year.

-- Provides opportunities for youth/adult Hispanic leadership development through formation trainings and active participation in community life.
+- Provides opportunities for Hispanic leadership development — both for youth and adults — through trainings and active participation in community life.

-- Focuses on community organizing to meet the needs and fulfill the goals identified by the communities.
+- Focuses on community organizing to meet the needs identified by the communities.

-- Works towards social justice, civil rights and legislative issues affecting immigrants, migrants and refugees
+- Works towards social justice through legislative issues affecting immigrants, migrants and refugees.

-- Support families affected for deportation process and other needs concerning to their immigration status.
+- Supports families affected for the deportation process and other issues concerning their immigration status.